xiangxinyue/xiangxinyue.github.io/_posts/2021-02-06-SlidingWindowAlgorithm.md

 ---
 layout: post
-title: Brief notes about the Sliding Windows Algorithm
+title: Brief notes about the Sliding Window Algorithm
 author: Xinyue Xiang
 ---

+Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.

 # Introduction